parbasu/parbasu.github.io/README.md

 $$\frac{(17+18+30)}{3} \approx 21.6 \text{ and } \frac{(17+18+19)}{3} = 18$$

-Depending on our data set the median might give a better numerical summary than the mean.
-So if someone wants to get a rough idea about the age of students in a university statistics class, it is better to tell them the median age, instead of the mean age as it gets affected by the small number of old students or extremely young students.
+Depending on our data set and depending on what information we are interested in, the median might give a better numerical summary than the mean.
+So if someone wants to get a rough idea about the age of students in a university statistics class, it might be better to tell them the median age, instead of the mean age as it gets affected by the small number of old students or extremely young students.

  Finally, let's discuss the *mode*.

- $\textbf{Definition}$ For a data set $A$ consisting of values $x_1, \dots, x_n$, the **mode** are the values that occur with the highest frequency in a data set.
+ $\textbf{Definition}$ For a data set $A$ consisting of values $x_1, \dots, x_n$, the **modes** are the values that occur with the highest frequency in a data set.

 So the mode of